- HOW IT WORKS?

 - Criminal identity theft – It happens when somebody posing as another to escape the arrest for a crime.

-- Financial Identity theft- It happens when somebody using identity of another’s to obtain any goods and services.
+- Financial Identity theft- It happens when somebody using the identity of another’s to obtain any goods and services.

 - Commercial/business identity – In this instance, when somebody obtains and uses credit in somebody’s business name.

-- Identity cloning – It happens when somebody using another’s information to be used in daily life to assume on his or her identity.
+- Identity cloning – It happens when somebody using another’s information to be used in daily life to assume his or her identity.